Postsurgical Outpatient Use of Limb Compression Devices for Venous Thromboembolism Prophylaxis

 Guidance on duration of use

-In patients with contraindications to pharmacologic prophylaxis who are undergoing major orthopedic surgery (THA, TKA or HFS), the ACCP guidelines are consistent with use of intermittent pneumatic compression devices for 10-14 days after surgery.
-(3) The ACCP suggestion on extended prophylaxis (up to 35 days) was a weak recommendation that did not mention pneumatic compression devices as an option.
+In patients with contraindications to pharmacologic prophylaxis who are undergoing major orthopedic surgery (THA, TKA or HFS), the ACCP guidelines are consistent with use of intermittent limb compression devices for 10 to 14 days after surgery.
+(1) The ACCP suggestion on extended prophylaxis (up to 35 days) was a weak recommendation that did not mention limb compression devices as an option.

 The American College of Obstetricians and Gynecologists (ACOG) proposed the following risk classification for VTE in patients undergoing major gynecological surgery (available online at: http://guidelines.gov/content.aspx?id=11429):